AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-netsuite-activities.md

 The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Oracle NetSuite Activities] using the [!DNL Flow Service] API.

->[!TIP]
->
+### Authentication

->Read the [[!DNL Oracle NetSuite] overview](../../../../connectors/marketing-automation/oracle-netsuite.md) for information on how to retrieve your authentication credentials.
+Read the [[!DNL Oracle NetSuite] overview](../../../../connectors/marketing-automation/oracle-netsuite.md) for information on how to retrieve your authentication credentials.

 ### Using Platform APIs